heroku/heroku-buildpack-ruby/README.md

            Procfile declares types      -> web
            Default types for Ruby/Rails -> console, rake, worker

-The buildpack will detect your apps as a Rails 3 app if it has an `application.rb` file in the `config` directory.
+The buildpack will detect your apps as a Rails 3 or 4 app if it has an `application.rb` file in the `config` directory.

 #### Assets